JustinGOSSES/awesome-list-visual-explorer-template/README.md

 ## Contributing to the Template
 ------------ IN PROGESS ------------

+### Contributing to this repository if not the template
+------------ INFORMATION GOES HERE ------------

+<i>----- REST OF INFORMATION ABOUT THIS SPECIFIC CODE REPOSITORY IF NOT THE TEMPLATE ITSELF GOES HERE ------</i>

 ## How to get changes from the template after your repository is already built?